- Overview

 Included

-Transfers: private vehicle
+Transfers: Private vehicle

-Cruise: Loch Katrine Cruise tickets
+Cruise: Loch Katrine cruise ticket

 Accommodation: Eco-lodges (twin share basis)